+The smaller, lighter package improves shipping efficiency, thereby reducing polluting emissions.
+It also reduces waste going to landfills and saves shelf space in our stores.
 The new materials are stronger.
-Damaged-product returns are half of what they were with the previous packaging.
+Damagedproduct returns are half of what they were with the previous packaging.
 That cuts waste and business costs.
+Strengthen Our Communities Our Busines

-WASTE MANAGEMENT & RECYCLING
+REDUCING ENVIRONMENTAL IMPACT WASTE MANAGEMENT & RECYCLING